How to Beat 2048: The Complete Step-by-Step Guide

 How do I handle the early game?

 In the early game, don't overthink the snake yet.
 Just focus on not pressing up and keeping the anchor row full.
 The snake builds itself naturally if you're moving consistently toward the anchor.
-I made the mistake of trying to construct the perfect snake from move one — it doesn't work that way.
+A common mistake is trying to construct the perfect snake from move one; it doesn't work that way.
 The snake emerges as the game progresses, and you just keep it intact once it exists.

 Is it possible to get to 4096 without the corner strategy?